dan-leo/masters/thesis/v5/masters5.md

 A more effective alternative can be periodically observing the receive signal strength indicator (RSSI) for changes which directly translate to movement in meters which warrant a GPS/GNSS location update.
 RSSI has been used in fingerprinting localization for GSM-based devices [@Ibrahim2012].
 Listening for a terrestrial tower certainly doesn't require a lower receive sensitivity than for a satellite a few hundred kilometers in the sky, and with a much higher throughput than the typical 50 bit/s of GPS/GNSS.
 GPS/GNSS signals can also be relayed indoors using an outdoor and indoor antenna [@Haddrell2001].

-One of the benefits of bidirectional LPWANs in satellite localization is the fact that they have the capability of beaconing a positioning reference signal [@Lin2017].
+One of the benefits of bidirectional LPWANs over satellite localization is the fact that they have the capability of beaconing a positioning reference signal [@Lin2017].

 There are many LPWANs out there, but we can split them up into two groups.
 Just a few of the unidirectional ones there is: